 Estate agency involves dealing with lots of different people, assessing their needs and expectations and then bringing them together to achieve an outcome that everyone is happy with.
 You will therefore need to be good at dealing with people and possess excellent communication and interpersonal skills, as well as being highly motivated and prepared to deal with setbacks – there is great potential for things to go wrong in the world of property and you will need to persevere and look after your clients at all times.
 Aside from that, estate agency is largely about marketing and sales, so you’ll need to have knowledge of both.
 You are acting as a marketing agency for your clients and you will need to effectively market their properties using online and offline media.

 Setting up a traditional estate agency is usually quite expensive.
 Your biggest cost will be renting an office – and because you will probably want to pick a prominent location, this also means expensive rent.
 Our commercial properties are based across London in some of the most sought after places, including Soho and Chiswick.
 If you choose to set up an internet-only estate agency then your costs will be much lower, however this is still quite rare as most people still deal with traditional agents.
 Either way, all estate agents spend lots of money on advertising and marketing the properties on their books.
 This usually includes a mixture of offline advertising, for example weekly newspaper adverts, and internet marketing through the agents own website and through external property networks such as FindaProperty.
 You will also need to allocate money for fitting out your office, leasing vehicles and hiring staff – this isn’t a business you can start on your own.
 Estate agents also spend a lot of money on printing marketing materials, photography and sending out mail.
+To find out more about business start up costs, take a look at our must-read guide.

 What are the keys to success with this business?